← Back to DartsStar

 1. A long-term career loop

 You are not just opening one match screen.
 Your decisions affect multiple systems at once: league position, form, attributes, tasks, tournaments and long-term statistics.
+Every training drill, every matchday, and every resource investment changes how your career unfolds over weeks and months.

 2. Real users at the core